khanasunil5/active-directory-home-lab/documentation/troubleshooting.md

 #### Method Used: Rejoin the Domain (Most Common)

-1. On CLIENT01:
-   - Changed domain membership to **WORKGROUP**
-2. Restarted the system
-3. Rejoined domain:
-   - `lab.local`
-4. Restarted again
+On CLIENT01, I removed the machine from the domain by switching it to a workgroup, restarted the system, and then rejoined it to the lab.local domain followed by a final restart.
 ![Screenshot](https://github.com/khanasunil5/active-directory-home-lab/blob/a34419acf511e242775a7c8050c69393ebf4c337/screenshots/trust-relationship-domain-rejoined.png)
 ---

 ### Step E: Verification

-- Successfully logged in as `lab\jsmith`
-- Confirmed Group Policies applied
-- Ran:
-- gpresult /r

--
-Trust relationship fully restored.
+Successfully logged in as a domain user and confirmed that Group Policies were applied by running gpresult /r.
+The trust relationship was fully restored.
 ---

 ## Issue 3: Drive Mapping GPO Not Applying